MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/wac-tooling/wac-extension.md

 ![WAC-Extension](./media/WAC-Extension.png)

-Windows Admin Center will refresh and once completed, the extension will appear under the **Installed extensions** tab.
+Windows Admin Center will refresh and, once completed, the extension will appear under the **Installed extensions** tab.

 ## Next steps